cliffano/packer-swaggy-c/README.md

 Packer Swaggy C
 ---------------

-Packer Swaggy C is a Packer builder of Docker image which contain [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen) supported languages, [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen) CLI jar and [Swaggy C](https://github.com/cliffano/swaggy-c).
+Packer Swaggy C is a Packer builder of Docker image which contains [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen) supported languages, [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen) CLI jar and [Swaggy C](https://github.com/cliffano/swaggy-c).

-The Docker image is based on [Ubuntu Linux](https://hub.docker.com/_/ubuntu/).
-It aims to have all Swagger CodeGen supported languages installed, along with Swagger CodeGen CLI jar and [Swaggy C](https://github.com/cliffano/swaggy-c).

-This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages one by one.
+This is useful when you want to build multiple API clients from an OpenAPI spec without having to install the languages one by one.

-Supported Swagger CodeGen languages: Clojure, Dart, Erlang, Go, Java, JavaScript, Perl, PHP, Python, Ruby, Scala, TypeScript.
-More to come!
+Current included languages: Clojure, Dart, Erlang, Go, Java, JavaScript, Perl, PHP, Python, Ruby, Scala, TypeScript.
+More coming soon!

 Installation
 ------------